druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 Perhaps we might do two passes of grid search.
 After an initial search on a broad, coarsely spaced grid, we might do a deeper dive in a smaller area around the best metric from the first pass, with a more finely-spaced grid.
 In Bayesian terminology we *updated our prior*.

 Bayesian optimization starts by sampling randomly, e.g. 30 combinations, and computes the cross-validation metric for each of the 30 randomly sampled combination using *[k-fold cross-validation](https://machinelearningmastery.com/k-fold-cross-validation/)*.
-Then the algorithm updates the distribution it samples from, so it is more likely to sample combinations similar to the good metrics, and less likely to sample combinations to the poor metrics.
+Then the algorithm updates the distribution it samples from, so it is more likely to sample combinations similar to the good metrics, and less likely to sample combinations similar to the poor metrics.
 As it continues to sample, it continues to update the search distribution based on the metrics it finds.

 Early stopping of individual metric combinations is also highly beneficial.
-If while evaluating a hyperparameter combination, the eval metric is not improving or just not improving enough to beat our best to date, we can discard a combination without fully training on it.
+If while evaluating a hyperparameter combination, the eval metric is not improving in training or just not improving enough to beat our best to date, we can discard a combination without fully training on it.
 In this post we use *[ASHA](https://arxiv.org/abs/1810.05934)*.

 ### Further reading: